kanidm/kanidm/kanidm_book/src/developers/designs/scim_migration_planning.md

 we need to consider that at any point the lifecycle of a presented entry may change within a single batch.
 Because of this, we have to treat the operation differently within kanidm to ensure a consistent outcome.

+Additionally we have to "fail fast".
+This means that on any conflict the sync will abort and the administrator must intervene.
+REASON HERE account - group memership loss.

 ### Phase 1 - Validation of Update State

 In this phase we need to assert that the batch operation can proceed and is consistent with the expectations